 If the trap is placed against a wall where there is evidence of a lot of mouse activity, the mice will encounter it as they scurry along.
 Mice dislike open spaces, so they tend to hug walls, which is why the trap should be placed close to a wall.
 When a mouse finds the trap it will also smell the bait.
 Peanut butter works well, and if a few small dabs are added to the entrance of the trap, the mouse will be more encouraged to go inside.

-The trap has two entrances, one at either side.
-The mouse first has to scale a short set of steps, which take it to a tunnel.
+The trap has one entrance.
+The mouse first has to navigate a short tunnel.
 As the mouse goes down the tunnel, it will step on the first electronic plate, which will sense the mouse’s presence.
 As it then negotiates around two strategically placed bevels, it has to step on to the next plate in the kill chamber.

-The Victor M260 Multi-Kill Electronic Trap will tell you when at least one mouse has been killed, and also when the collection drawer needs to be emptied.
-The drawer can hold up to 10 dead mice, so you don’t have to reset the trap after every kill.
+The Victor M2524 Electronic Trap (#ad) will tell you when a mouse has been killed, and also when the collection drawer needs to be emptied.
 If the batteries are low, it will tell you that too.
 A green flashing light means a mouse has been killed, a yellow flashing light means the collection drawer is full, and a red flashing light means the batteries are low.